Haraj-backend/hex-monscape/docs/reference/hex-architecture.md

 Understanding application created using `Hexagonal Architecture` is also very simple.

-We just need to learn about its `Core` components, understand its business context, and voila we understand the whole application context! 😁
+We just need to learn about its `Core` components, understand its business context, and all of sudden we understand the whole application context! 😁

-This is why in Solutions Team we choose `Hexagonal Architecture` as our default architecture when building applications.
-Yeah, because it enable us to create maintainable code much more easily! 😁
+This is why in Solutions Team we choose `Hexagonal Architecture` as our default architecture when building our applications.
+Yeah, this is because it enable us to create maintainable code much more easily! 😁

 <p align="center">
     <img width=512 src="./assets/memes/hexagonal-architecture-its-magic.jpg" alt="Hexagonal Architecture?
 It's magic!">
 </p>

-To learn how to apply `Hexagonal Architecture` in the new project for Solutions Team, please refer to [Project Methodology](./project-methodology.md) document.
+To learn how to apply `Hexagonal Architecture` in the new Solutions Team project, please refer to [Project Methodology](./project-methodology.md) document.

 [Back to Top](#hexagonal-architecture)